dmattek/cellprofiler-batch/README.md

 File description:

-* directory `pbs` contains scripts for submitting CP jobs to PBS queueing system
+* Directory `pbs` contains scripts for submitting CP jobs to PBS queueing system
-	- `submitCP2PBS.sh` - bash script that processes the output of CP's **CreateBatchFiles** module *Batch_data.h5* and submits jobs to the PBS queueing system.
+	- `submitCP2PBS.sh` - bash script processes `Batch_data.h5`, which is the output of CP's **CreateBatchFiles** module.
+The script submits jobs to the PBS queueing system.
 Every job corresponds to a group created in **Groups** module.
-Execute the script in the folder with Batch_data.h5 file.
+Execute the script in the folder with `Batch_data.h5` file.
-* directory `slurm` contains scripts for submitting CP jobs to SLURM queueing system
+* Directory `slurm` contains scripts for submitting CP jobs to SLURM queueing system
-* directory `singularity`
+* Directory `singularity`
 	- `cp2ubuntu.def` and `cp3ubuntu.def` - recipes to create singularity containers for CP2 and 3, respectively
 	- `runcp2cont.sh` and `runcp3cont.sh` - wrappers to run CP2 and 3, and to bind additional directories with the containers
-* directory `misc`
+* Directory `misc`
 	- `cat2lineHeader.sh` - bash script to convert a csv file with a two-line header to a single-line header.
 A csv with a double-header is often output by CellProfiler when measurements of multiple objects are placed in a single file, or when metadata is added to an object file.